weaveworks/weave-gitops-enterprise/CONTRIBUTING.md

 ```sh
 tilt up
 ```
 and your system should build and start.
-The first time you run this, it will take ~20-30 mins (depending on your connection speed) to build all the containers and deploy them to your local cluster.
+The first time you run this, it will take ~10 mins (depending on your connection speed) to build all the containers and deploy them to your local cluster.
 This is because the docker builds have to download all the Go modules/JS libraries from scratch, use the Tilt UI to check progress.
+Subsequent runs should be a lot faster.

 When `chart-mccp-cluster-service` has become green, you should be able to access your cluster at